binapani-edu/blog/blogs/journey-of-social-media/content.md

 **The Giant Emerges!**

 Initially named "TheFacebook", the platform debuted in 2004 as a **Harvard-exclusive network** co-founded by **Mark Zuckerberg**, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes.
-Later in 2005 after purchase of the domain facebook.com, it was renamed to [Facebook](https://facebook.com) and slowly expanded to other universities and eventually to the general public.[[28]](#28)
+Later in 2005 after the purchase of the domain facebook.com, it was renamed to [Facebook](https://facebook.com) and slowly expanded to other universities and eventually to the general public.[[28]](#28)

 The platform enabled: